johneastman/boomerang/README.md

 ### Functions
 Functions are treated like any other value (number, boolean, string, etc.).
 They are defined by being assigned to variables.

 Functions start with the `func` keyword, followed by parameters, a colon, and an expression.
+Be aware that functions only have one expression for the body, and the result of that expression is returned by the function.
 Below are some examples:
 ```
 add = func(a, b): a + b;